 I guess you could call it a bucket list experience, yes it definitely was!
 Being in Rio for the 2016 Summer Olympics and being able to watch Usain Bolt win his 3rd gold medal in three straight Olympics in the 100m final was absolutely electric!
-At the same time with less fan fare however, Justin Gatlin also became the first American in history to medal in the Olympic 100m final in three different Olympics.
+At the same time, with less fan fare however, Justin Gatlin also became the first American in history to medal in the Olympic 100m final in three different Olympics.
 The 100m final at the Olympics is basically the Super Bowl of Track and Field.
 It was super cool and unusual to even be able to get tickets for this event and experience it in person.

 The whole thing happened because several things came together in just the right way at the right time!
 Confluence is defined as 1. a flowing together of two or more streams, rivers or the like.
 2. a coming together of people or things.
 As cool as watching "the fastest man in the world" was in the temporary physical realm greater things were happening in the spiritual realm.

 The main reason we were at the Rio Olympics was to distribute about 100,000 John and Romans and 20,000 gospel souvenir pins (mostly in Portuguese).
-Rio itself is more populated that New York City and there were well over 500,000 visitors that came from all around the globe.
+Rio itself is more populated than New York City and there were well over 500,000 visitors that came from all around the globe.
 Most of the time our group of 40-50 spent long hours in tourist areas having gospel conversations and sharing the Word of God one on one (our translators were amazing to work with).
 Our primary source of transportation was the Metro (Subway) and each day we spent about 2 hours going in the morning and coming back in the evening.
 By the way did I mention we carried back packs full of these souvenir John and Romans all day long until we gave them out and then someone usually brought us more to carry!
 Talk about the burden of the word of the Lord :-)

 One day as we were headed back I was completely exhausted and worn out.
 I said a little prayer and notified God that "I can't talk to anymore people.
 I am so tired and I don't have any emotional or physical strength left.
 So, God, that's just the way it is".
 I guess I felt a little guilty that I wouldn't even consider sharing anymore but hey, I had done enough for God that day already!